georgescutelnicu/Image-Sorting-with-Classification/README.md

-## Deep Learning Image Classification Project
+## File Structuring with Image Classification

-This comprehensive project combines deep learning image classification with a file organization script, leveraging the power of PyTorch and the EfficientNetB2 architecture for image classification while providing a convenient way to organize your image files.
+This comprehensive project combines deep learning image classification with a file organization script, leveraging the power of PyTorch and the EfficientNetB2 architecture for image classification while providing a convenient way to organize your image files into folders with the same names as their classes efficiently and conveniently.

 <img src='extras/nn.png'>